gjpelletier/PyOAE/README.md

 This repository contains tools and examples for using Python for analysis of Ocean Alkalinity Enhancement, including the following:

 - root-finding method to solve for the OAE treatment to restore any carbonate system variable (e.g. TA-DIC, CO3--, pH, Ωar, etc.) to pre-industrial conditions
-- calculation of the maximum hypothetical OAE efficiency $^\eta$max
+- calculation of the maximum hypothetical OAE efficiency &etamax
 - calculation of the maximum hypothetical potential CDR